OOI-RCA-APL/ceres/docs/installing.md

 installing never compiles anything.
-On a platform without a pre-built wheel, the install falls back to building from source, which requires [rustup](https://rustup.rs) and takes a while, but produces the same result, the build pins its own toolchain and the `ceres` command is included. `python -m ceres` remains available as an alternative invocation.
+On a platform without a pre-built wheel, the install falls back to building from source, which requires [rustup](https://rustup.rs) and takes a while, but produces the same result, the build pins its own toolchain and the `ceres` command is included. `python -m ceres` runs the same command.

 ## Installing a Specific Version